tracybporter/coding-exercises-in-boot/README.md

 1. first computing all the prime factors for each input,
 1. then gathering the intersection of these lists and
-1. finally computing the product of the remaining values.
+1. finally computing the product of the remaining prime factors.

 You could reasonably argue this is a silly approach, but mostly it worked and is fairly readable (at least 10 minutes after writing the tests and code).
 The FUN part was working around how java/grooy calculates intersections between two lists.
 ~~~~